mckennapsean/dissertation/content/07-reflect.md

 observations and interviews.

-For these exploratory studies, we utilized the story, "The Visual Introduction to Machine Learning" by Yee and Chu [@ml].
+For these exploratory studies, we utilized the story, _"A Visual Introduction to Machine Learning"_ by Yee and Chu [@ml].
 As shown in [@fig:ml], this story is a scroller, and we adapted the story and its various story points into another type of flow: a stepper.
 We selected this story because it won several awards, had many views, and was generally discussed as a good example of a scroller.
 In addition, we believe that it could transfer well to a stepper (slideshow) model.